typemill/docs/04-for-plugin-developers/02-documentation/08-middleware.md

 }
 ````

-The support of middleware in TYPEMILL is pretty basic right now and it has some limitations.
+The support for middleware in TYPEMILL is pretty basic right now, and it has some limitations.
 The most important limitation:

 * Right now you can only add global middleware.
 You cannot add middleware only to specific routes.
-* The order, when the middleware is executed, is fixed and you cannot manipulate it.
-This means, that all the plugin middleware is executed after the TYPEMILL middleware.
-And the order depends on when your plugin get's loaded.
+* The order in which the middleware is executed is fixed, and you cannot manipulate it.
+This means that all the plugin middleware is executed after the TYPEMILL middleware.
+And the order depends on when your plugin gets loaded.

-The middleware-support in TYPEMILL will be improved in future.
+The middleware support in TYPEMILL will be improved in the future.
 For now, only use it if you really know what you wanna do.
-You can also add a new issue in github, if you miss anything.
+You can also add a new issue in GitHub, if you need a specific feature.